Everybit-legacy/everybit.js/whitepaper/README.md

 4. [Feds Seized Hip-Hop Site for a Year, Waiting for Proof of Infringement](http://www.wired.com/2012/05/weak-evidence-seizure/)
 [Verisign seizes .com domain registered via foreign Registrar on behalf of US Authorities](http://blog.easydns.org/2012/02/29/verisign-seizes-com-domain-registered-via-foreign-registrar-on-behalf-of-us-authorities/)
 5. [Are You Suffering from Social Media Fatigue Syndrome?](http://technologytherapy.com/social-media-how-tos/suffering-social-media-fatigue-syndrome/)
-6. See "What Technology Wants" by Kevin Kelly for an in-depth look a the long history of simultaneous discoveries and inventions.
+6. See the book "What Technology Wants" by Kevin Kelly for an in-depth look a the long history of simultaneous discoveries and inventions.
 7. Signatures are approximately 80 characters long and written in base 58.
 This gives a total language size on the order of 58^80.
 Collisions aren't expected until roughly the square root this, or 58^40, a number similar to some estimates for the number of atoms in the universe.
 8. EveryBit.js uses the same Elliptic Curve Cryptography (ECC) as Bitcoin.
-A search for "Bitcoin hardware wallet" will result in a number of devices which support the offline storage of private keys.
+Search for "Bitcoin hardware wallet" to view the many existing devices which support offline storage of private keys.
-9. EveryBit.js developer Matt Asher has proposed the following variation on Zawinski's law: over time, every application will expand to include some form of version control
+9. EveryBit.js developer Matt Asher has proposed the following variation on Zawinski's law: over time, every application will expand to include some form of version control.
 10. [European Data Format](http://en.wikipedia.org/wiki/European_Data_Format)
-11. Full support for all EveryBit.js functionality in Firefox, Chrome, and Android.
+11. There is full support for all EveryBit.js functionality in Firefox, Chrome, and Android.
 Internet Explorer and Safari do not yet support WebRTC, so EB gets all content from a server, instead of using P2P.
-Safari doesn't support downloads of files generated client side, which means these users can't view decrypted files unless they are of a recognized type, like jpeg.
+Safari doesn't support downloads of files generated client side, which means users can't view decrypted files unless they are of a recognized type that can be opened directly in the browser, like jpeg.
 12. See http://en.wikipedia.org/wiki/IDN_homograph_attack